 Mike Murburg, P.A. is dedicated to the representation of our clients.
-It is the mission of this firm to zealously and responsibly represent the injured and disabled in a caring and professional manner, to pursue their rights and to obtain the fullest amount of compensation that the law will allow.
+It is the mission of each Tampa Social Security disability attorney at our firm to zealously and responsibly represent the injured and disabled in a caring and professional manner, to pursue their rights and to obtain the fullest amount of compensation that the law will allow.

 All our case consultations are free.
 No fees or costs are ever due up front to retain us in personal injury, wrongful death or disability matters.

 In addition, our experienced legal assistants are readily able to fulfill the duties of the support staff, assisting in the filing of applications and other filings pertaining to your case.
 At Mike Murburg, P.A. we earn our reputation one case at a time.